davinaSanders/Web-Application-Project/README.md

   * The use of "Adventures" used to motivate the user.
 * Fonts were limited to two types: Sans-serif used for short phrases and serif used for longer text.
 * Minimalistic style achieved by using placeholders to save on real estate

+This project is currently under development and re-factor - September 2018